MethodsAndPractices/vsteam/.docs/Update-VSTeamWorkItem.md

 project value to query their validate set.

-If you do not set the default project by called Set-VSTeamDefaultProject before calling Add-VSTeamWorkItem you will have to type in the names.
+If you do not set the default project by called Set-VSTeamDefaultProject before calling Update-VSTeamWorkItem you will have to type in the names.

 ## RELATED LINKS